-Simulating typical home-laundry practices using warm water washes, the researchers observed that after washing, bacterial contamination was found throughout the clothing and on the machine tub itself.
-The bacteria left behind even showed up in subsequent washloads.
-Oh my!!
+In one study simulating typical home-laundry practices using warm water, he observed that after washing, bacterial contamination from fecal matter was found throughout the clothing and on the machine tub itself.
+The bacteria left behind even showed up in subsequent laundry loads!